The most common question I get on this site is: “I am x years old. I have y dollars in the bank. How do I invest my money?”

 (3) Investors thinking of Retirement: Protect your nest egg and stay confidently on track for retirement.

 As a beginner investor, you’re bound to make mistakes.
-If this 349 USD can help you avoid a 80% loss on a 2000 USD investment, it’s paid for itself more than 3 times over.
+If this course can help you avoid a 80% loss on a $3000, it’s paid for itself many times over.
 Think about how much you’re investing in the markets over a lifetime, and how much you can improve with a strong foundation.

 If you invest S$20,000 a year from 25 to 65, The difference between 5% a year and 7% a year over a 40 year investing period (25 to 65) is $2.5 million vs $4.2 million.
 That’s a whopping 68% difference, or S$1.7 million.